Live Chat Support

 Is there a Code of Conduct?

-While we try not to put too many restrictions on supporting our Business and Enterprise customers, we do want you to be aware that you’re chatting with a live person.
+While we try not to put too many restrictions on supporting our Business customers, we do want you to be aware that you’re chatting with a live person.
 Our Happiness Engineers are here to help and appreciate a positive and polite tone.
 Any abusive language will not be tolerated.